 - What is the origin of this term?

-- Which character use gaslighting as a constant device to destroy the other character?
+- Which is the character that uses gaslighting as a constant device to destroy the other character?
 Could you give any specific examples?

 - Have you ever being gaslighted by someone?

-- What is the symbolism of Blythe’s husband’s name, and how that relates to his actions?
+- What is the symbolism of Blythe’s husband’s name, and how that relate to his actions?

 - Do you think that Blythe’s family history had an impact on Blythe’s personality or Violet’s?

 These are just a few questions that you can use to drive a book club about this book!
 Thrillers, mysteries, and psychological thrillers are everyone’s favorites because they are entertaining and easy to read.

 I will recommend this for your book club not only because of the potential questions and conversation that you can ask but because people will have fun going through it.

 Check us out on social media for bookish life and weekly content creation.
 Check out our pictures, our reviews on-demand, indie reviews, and memes in any of our below networks!
 We review audiobooks, physical books, ebooks, and share bookish news!

 Want to try out Book of the Month and its beautiful versions?
 Click on the icon to get a free book on us!